Richard Shenton: Biography

 He was praised for his work as President of various States Committees.
 For example, when he was president of the Island Development Committee, the Bailiff of the time, Sir Frank Ereaut, stated “Senator Shenton puts a human face on planning”.
 When he was President of Agriculture and Fisheries he introduced new measures to protect and ensure the unique characteristics of the Jersey cattle breed.
 He also launched the very successful ‘Jersey Fresh’ campaign to promote local products.
 As president of the Resources Recovery Board he was responsible for the opening of the new incineration plant which turned household rubbish in electricity.
 He also introduced disciplined measures for the sorting of waste which in turn cleaned up Island hedgerows and restored St. Ouen's Bay to its former glory.
 He drew the line in the sand.

 He also served as President of the Postal Committee, Broadcasting Committee, and Establishment Committee and was responsible for all public sector employees and all States policies in that direction.
 He served on committees which were responsible for the Constitution of the Island, the Defence contribution to the U.K. and matters affecting relationships with the Home Office and the UK Government.

-It was his handling of industrial relations and his relationship with the Trade Union and workers that he was seen at his best, with employer and employee alike recognising his integrity and giving him the respect accorded to very few politicians.
+In his handling of industrial relations and his relationship with the Trade Union, employer and employee alike recognised his integrity and gave him the respect accorded to very few politicians.

 Senator Shenton represented the Island at the Commonwealth Parliamentary Association in Canada, Jamaica and Zimbabwe.
 He was responsible for the establishment of the ‘Small Nations Conference’ and the ‘Small Disaster Fund’.

 In 2004 he returned to the States Assembly with a landslide victory in the by-election caused by the resignation of the late Senator Christopher Lakeman.
 He finally officially retired from the political arena in 2006 at the end of his term of office.
 However he was delighted when his son Ben was elected as Senator in 2006 and was always on hand to offer insight, guidance, and opinion.
 The introduction of the Winter Fuel Allowance for pensioners was a good example of this type of collaboration – the concept engineered by him and pushed through the Assembly, despite vigorous opposition, by Ben – using a few political tricks to ensure that it was adopted.